CarlosGomes98/training/flux/README.md

 ### Training data order
 The data is read in the same deterministic order each time.
 ### Test data order
-The data is randomly shuffled at each epoch.
-However, a random seed is fixed, making this deterministic.
+The data is read in the same deterministic order each time.

 # 4. Model
 ### Publication/Attribution